Robert Prytz: Career

 including Kilmarnock, Dumbarton, Cowdenbeath, East Fife, Pollok and Hamilton Accies before hanging up his boots in 2001.

-After living in Glasgow for 26 years a divorce and the ability to be closer to his aging mother Prytz moved back to Sweden in 2008, and he did get to spend two years with his mother before she died.
-He now lives and works in Malmö, all his earnings as a professional football player went to securing the future for his ex-wife and now adult daughters.

 During his career Robert Prytz won 2 league titles with Young Boys and Malmö FF.

 He also won the Swedish Cup with Malmö FF, the Swiss Cup with Young Boys and of course 2 League Cups and 2 Glasgow Cups with Rangers FC.

-He also won the Guldbollen = player of the year award in Sweden in 1986.
+He also won the Guldbollen, the player of the year award in Sweden in 1986.

 He was capped 56 times for Sweden, scoring 13 goals.

-He still continues to play football on a more modest level, playing in friendlies for a team consisting of celebrities and former players.
+After retiring from professional football, he continued to play in friendlies for a team consisting of celebrities and former players.